 Plastic is often used for outdoor furniture because it's easy to clean and durable to the elements.
 But plastic can also discolor in the sun over time.
 Luckily, we have an effective trick when it comes to whitening your white plastic furniture pieces.

-- Combine one gallon of warm water and three tablespoons of automatic dishwashing detergent to create a solution that is perfect for cleaning white plastic furniture.
+- Combine one gallon of warm water and three tablespoons of automatic dishwashing detergent to create a patio furniture cleaner that is perfect for cleaning white plastic furniture.

 - Be sure to use automatic dishwashing detergent, as this contains a bleaching agent that will whiten plastic without using harsh chemicals.